Skip to main content

 A thorough intake process should include total and free testosterone, estradiol, SHBG, fasting glucose, HbA1c, a lipid panel, and a full metabolic workup.
 Starting either therapy without this data is guesswork.

-What a Combined Protocol Looks Like
+What a Combined TRT and Semaglutide Protocol Looks Like

 The specifics vary by patient, but a well-structured combined protocol generally follows a predictable pattern.